Northumberland's long coast is a marvel. A true paradise for holiday

 Below is a small selection of holiday cottages Northumberland has to offer along this marvel of a long coastline.

-They range from cosy hideaways for two, to lovingly equipped family-sized properties, to the grand and magnificent Middleton Hall with ten bedrooms and space to host twenty-four!
+They range from cosy hideaways for two, to lovingly equipped family-sized properties, to the grand and magnificent The Hall in Belford bannerwith ten bedrooms and space to host twenty!

 Northumberland holiday cottages have it all: great views, great walks, beaches and harbours, secluded villages, tiny towns full of quirky shops... and oodles of lovely food and wonderful history.
 You all already know that I love Northumberland... so I won't even try to apologise for blowing its trumpet.